 12. Visit the Contemporary Resort Gingerbread Village

 Finishing up my list of all things gingerbread is the Gingerbread Village at the Contemporary Resort.
 This is actually a huge gingerbread display inspired by the designs from ‘It’s a small world’ and Disney Legend, Mary Blair.
 The village features the cast of Frozen, with Anna, Elsa, and the rest of the gang depicted in gingerbread, complete with a castle!
 Over 1,500 gingerbread shingles are used to make up the display, as well as 222lbs of icing, and 273 eggs.
+New for 2017 is the depiction of Cinderella’s Castle in the Magic Kingdom.

 The Contemporary Resort is a short walk from the Magic Kingdom, or a quick hop on the monorail.
 I always love taking a trip around all of the monorail resorts (the Contemporary Resort, the Polynesian Village Resort, and the Grand Floridian Resort) to see their individual Christmas decorations, finishing up at the Magic Kingdom to see all of their Christmas decorations.
 It’s a great way to spend a day!